Menu

 Older Adults & Driving

 There are many strategies that can help older adults stay safe on the road.
-First and foremost older adults and their families need to recognize the limitations that may accompany aging.
+First and foremost, older adults and their families need to recognize the limitations that may accompany aging.
 It is important to understand the effects of different medications.
-Older drivers may need to determine whether the vehicle they normally drive is still a “good fit” for them and whether there are modifications available to address problem areas.
+Older drivers may need to determine whether the vehicle they normally drive is still a good fit for them.
+There may be modifications available to address problem areas.
+Discussing these matters with other family members and health professionals can help you find solutions that work for you and keep everyone safe.

 How helpful was this article?